Melody-Lin/Hopfield/README.md

 # Hopfield
 ### Summary
-• A project in the course of "Neural Network"
+• Project in the course of "Neural Network"
 • Using Java and java swing to implement the graphical user interface